 HDMI-CEC isn’t implemented consistently

 Unfortunately, not all TV manufacturers implement the full set of HDMI-CEC commands consistently.
 For example, some TVs won’t allow you to switch back from an external HDMI input to the internal tuner.
 Others, won’t accept HDMI-CEC commands from a device unless it’s the active device.
-For these reasons I have retained the Logitech Harmony Hub as an optional part of the callGenie solution for those TVs that need infrared commands to augment HDMI-CEC commands.
+For these reasons I have included a USB Infrared Receiver/Transmitter in the callGenie solution for those TVs that need infrared commands to augment HDMI-CEC commands.